 Editor’s note: Our 2007 story on Carol Dweck’s research into mindsets is still one of the most popular articles we’ve ever published.
 More than half a million people have read it online.
-Ten years later, Dweck’s essential finding — that children who have a “growth mindset” that intelligence can be developed are better able to overcome academic stumbling blocks than those who have a “fixed mindset” that intelligence is predetermined — is as relevant as ever.
+More than ten years later, Dweck’s essential finding — that children who have a “growth mindset” that intelligence can be developed are better able to overcome academic stumbling blocks than those who have a “fixed mindset” that intelligence is predetermined — is as relevant as ever.
 Her work has influenced research across the social sciences and reached tens of thousands of schoolchildren nationwide.
-(It has also been distorted and oversimplified by some, as we wrote about last year.)
-On September 19, the Stanford psychologist became an inaugural recipient of the $3.8 million Yidan Prize, the world’s largest international prize in education research and development.
+(It has also been distorted and oversimplified by some, as we wrote about in 2016.)
+In 2017, the Stanford psychologist became an inaugural recipient of the $3.8 million Yidan Prize, the world’s largest international prize in education research and development.

 ONE DAY LAST NOVEMBER, psychology professor Carol Dweck welcomed a pair of visitors from the Blackburn Rovers, a soccer team in the United Kingdom’s Premier League.
 The Rovers’ training academy is ranked in England’s top three, yet performance director Tony Faulkner had long suspected that many promising players weren’t reaching their potential.
 Ignoring the team’s century-old motto — arte et labore, or “skill and hard work” — the most talented individuals disdained serious training.